 If you are at fault in a car accident, you likely will pay a big price.
-In fact, rates jump an average of 31% after a single at-fault accident with more than $2,000 in damage, according to rate data from Insurance.com.
+In fact, rates jump an average of 31% after a single at-fault accident involving more than $2,000 in damage, according to rate data from Insurance.com.

 However, the toll is higher in some states than others.